-CLAUSE H.2 -LONG-RANGE PLANNING, PROGRAM DEVELOPMENT AND BUDGETARY ADMINISTRATION
+H.2 LONG-RANGE PLANNING, PROGRAM DEVELOPMENT AND BUDGETARY ADMINISTRATION

-- (a) Basic considerations.
-Throughout the process of planning, and budget development and approval, the Parties recognize the desirability for close consultation, for advising each other of plans or developments on which subsequent action will be required, and for attempting to reach mutual understanding in advance of the time that action needs to be taken. - (b) Strategic planning.
-The Contractor shall develop a Strategic Plan covering a five-year period, which will be updated annually.
-Development of the Fermilab Strategic Plan is a component of the strategic planning process by which the Parties, through mutual consultation, reach agreement on the general types and levels of activity which will be conducted at the Laboratory for the period covered by the plan.
-The Fermilab Strategic Plan approved by the DOE Site Office Manager provides guidance to the Contractor for longrange planning of Laboratory programs, site and facility development, and for budget preparation.
+- (a) Basic Considerations.
+Throughout the process of planning, and budget development and approval, the Parties recognize the desirability for close consultation, for advising each other of plans or developments on which subsequent action will be required, and for attempting to reach mutual understanding in advance of the time that action needs to be taken. - (b) Long-Range Planning.
+It is the intent of the Parties to develop a five-year strategic outlook for Fermi National Accelerator Laboratory.
+Development of this document is the strategic planning process by which the Parties, through mutual consultation, reach agreement on the general types and levels of activity which will be conducted at the Laboratory for the designated period.
 It also serves as a baseline for placement of work at the Laboratory.
+The contents of the plan should include: Mission Overview, Funding by Source, Human Resources, Core Capabilities, Science Strategies for the Future, Major Initiatives, Infrastructure Plans, Mission Readiness and Strategic Partnership Projects (SPP).
+The Contractor shall submit an annual Laboratory Plan which provides insight into accomplishments against

-(c) DOE approval.
-DOE approval of the program proposals and budget estimates will be reflected in work authorizations and financial plans developed and issued to the Contractor.
+- this strategic document.
+The Contractor is expected to contribute to long range planning conducted by the Office of Science. - (c) Budgetary Administration.
+DOE approval of program proposals and budget estimates will be reflected in work authorizations and financial plans developed and issued to the Contractor.